Games & Quizzes

 /ˈlītniNG/

-Moving very fast or occurring suddenly. occurrence of natural electrical discharge of very short duration and high voltage between cloud and ground or within cloud.
+very quick. occurrence of natural electrical discharge of very short duration and high voltage between cloud and ground or within cloud.

 /ˈwiniNG/

 gaining, resulting in, or relating to victory in contest or competition. money won.
-To succeed in a game or contest.
+To gain something you want because of your efforts.

 /bəˈtwēn/